 - For students receiving athletic, Dr. Henry Morris, or Ministry Team scholarships all SDCC institutional aid must not exceed the total cost of full-time tuition and oncampus room and board charges.
 This cap incorporates all other grants received from federal, state, and private sources.
-All aid for International students is tuitionbased only. - Institutional aid is limited at 40% for students not involved in one of the above 4 programs
+All aid for International students is tuitionbased only. - Institutional aid is limited to \$7,000 with the exception of the Church Matching Grant and Christian worker Dependent Scholarships.